 The housing authority provides more than a dozen kinds of services and programs, from homelessness prevention to mediation, to help prevent people from losing their homes due to lack of income, mental health issues, developmental or physical disabilities and/or substance abuse.

 "What we hope the state is moving to do is repurpose these resources, specifically toward programming that can create greater housing stability for our populations," Gordon said.

-It cost the state $45 million during the 2012 fiscal year as some families stayed in hotels
+It cost the state $45 million during the 2012 fiscal year as some families stayed in hotels for months.

 Gornstein told The Boston Globe the program is not an efficient use of resources.
 Most hotels have no cooking facilities or play spaces for children.